bfrascher/passpy/docs/difference.rst

 - After editing a password file with an editor pass notes the used editor in the git commit message.  passpy uses the same message for updating a key, regardless if an editor was used or not.
-This is because for both cases :func:`passpy.store.Store.set_key` is being called which also handles the git commit.
+This is because for both cases :func:`passpy.store.Store.set` is being called which also handles the git commit.

 - pass lists all files in the password store that do not start with a ``.``.  passpy only lists files that end on ``.gpg``.
-The reason for this change is that the returned key names should be directly accessible with :func:`passpy.store.Store.get_key`, which expects a file ending on ``.gpg``.
+The reason for this change is that the returned key names should be directly accessible with :func:`passpy.store.Store.get`, which expects a file ending on ``.gpg``.